 The John S. McCain Distinguished Fellowship is designed to support a senior leader in international relations or security issues, enabling that individual to bring about real-world change on an issue of national or international significance.

-The McCain Institute for International Leadership at Arizona State University is proud to welcome former U.S. Secretary of Defense Mark T. Esper as its first John S. McCain Distinguished Fellow.
+The McCain Institute at Arizona State University was proud to welcome former U.S. Secretary of Defense Mark T. Esper as its first John S. McCain Distinguished Fellow.

 As Secretary of Defense and Secretary of the Army, Dr. Esper dealt with the unique challenges posed by the rising economic, military and technological capabilities of the People’s Republic of China and the People’s Liberation Army.

-The discussions will center around four key principles: modernizing our armed forces, strengthening and expanding our alliances and regional relationships, reinvigorating America’s soft power globally by supporting our diplomatic and development assistance initiatives, and utilizing a whole-of-government approach alongside our allies to counter China.
-The McCain Institute is excited that this new endeavor will also work with some of our existing platforms such as the America’s Alliances Working Group and the Great Power Competition Working Group to present new policy recommendations to promote U.S. national security interests.
+The discussions centered around four key principles: modernizing our armed forces, strengthening and expanding our alliances and regional relationships, reinvigorating America’s soft power globally by supporting our diplomatic and development assistance initiatives, and utilizing a whole-of-government approach alongside our allies to counter China.

 On February 4, 2021, the McCain Institute announced Julie Bishop as the next Kissinger Fellow.